Scorpion King Reboot In The Works: ScorpionHive Rise Up

 Greetings, Scorporinos.
 I know it’s been a couple of years since we’ve heard from the Mummy Cinematic Universe.
 (That Tom Cruise mummy movie doesn’t count, either.)
 Well, our long wait is over now, because a Scorpion King reboot is on the way.

 Of course, as we longtime Scorpies know, Dwayne Johnson starred in the original film, 2002’s The Scorpion King.
 That was so early in his acting career that he was still billing himself as (extremely RIP, Sean Connery voice) The Rock.
-Before then, he’d had roles that amounted to cameos on TV shows like The Net and Star Trek: Voyager.
+Before then, he’d had roles that amounted to cameos on TV shows like The Net and Star Trek: Voyager (hopefully the movies will start filming again after fears of them being canceled).
 He also had a bit part as “Mugger” in something called Longshot, a straight-to-video action comedy that looks like it was just made to put Orlando-based boy bands (ahem, and one girl group) in a flick.